dhruvja/dhruvja/README.md

 # 💫About Me :
-I am a web3 and a backend developer who has been building applications on top of solana and improving the communitiy.
+I am a web3 and a backend developer who has been building applications on top of solana and aptos and improving the communitiy.

 I have developed various APIs on different frameworks like Django and Node.Js